openebs/website/docs/versioned_docs/version-3.0.x/deprecated/spc-based-cstor.md

 kubectl describe blockdevice blockdevice-1c10eb1bb14c94f02a00373f2fa09b93 -n openebs
 ```

-From the output, you will get the hostname and other blockdevice details such as State,Path,Claim State,Capacity etc.
+From the output, you will get the hostname and other blockdevice details such as State, Path, Claim State, Capacity etc.

 **Note:** Identify block devices which are unclaimed, unmounted on node and does not contain any filesystem.
 The above command will help to find these information.
 More information about the disk mount status on node can be read from [here](/docs/additional-info/faqs#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume).